Gleejr/osticket-prereqs/README.md

 </p>

 <p>
-43. Complete the information on the page. (name, username, password, email address)
+43. Complete the information on the page, including your name, username, password, and email address.
 </p>

 <p>